 “Timing is everything (but not the only thing)”

 In North Carolina, N.C.
 Gen. Stat. § 44A, et seq. allows companies and individuals who have contracted to improve real property to file a claim of lien on that real property in order to secure payment for money owed.
 The “companies” or “individuals” noted above include general contractors, subcontractors (first tier, second tier, etc.), graders, landscapers, materials suppliers, architects, engineers, landscape architects, land surveyors, and equipment rental companies.
-In short, odds are if you have entered into a contract to build some or all of a construction project, or to design some or all of a construction project, you have the right to file a claim of lien on the subject improved property to secure money owed to you.
+In short, odds are if you have entered into a contract to build some or all of a construction project, or to design some or all of a construction project, you have the right to file claims of liens on the subject improved property to secure money owed to you.

 Though the construction lien process may seem simple, there are a few hurdles to consider when filing your lien in the public registry.
 First, the lien statutes require that there be “debts owing for labor done or professional design or surveying services or material furnished or equipment rented pursuant to (your) contract.”
 Arguably, this means your lien rights only exist up to the amount of money actually owed to you under your contract for work actually performed on (or materials/equipment actually provided to) the project.
 Second, and perhaps most importantly, are the issues surrounding the timing of giving notice to a lien agent, filing your claim of lien, and commencing your lien enforcement action.
 If these deadlines aren’t adhered to, you very may well not have a lien and, as a result, you will have decreased your leverage to secure payment.